Election-Tech-Initiative/electionguard/docs/use_cases/Rescans_and_Recounts.md

 Similarly, some elections require multiple recounts, including hand tallies, to resolve challenges or recounts triggered by narrow margins of victory.
 Ballots may be included or excluded from subsequent recounts dependent on the interpretation of the scans or their inclusion or exclusion in the the subsequent tallies.

 !!! info
-    Depending on how the ballot is encrypted (such as whether [ballot-chaining](../overview/Glossary.md#ballot-chain) is being used), the verification codes generated in the rescan would not be the same.
+    Depending on how the ballot is encrypted (such as whether [ballot-chaining][ballot-chaining] is being used), the verification codes generated in the rescan would not be the same.
 The "default" implementation of ElectionGuard, which uses the unique ID of the device performing the encryption as part of the encryption itself, would generate a different verification code if the same ballot is scanned on a different device.
 If ballot-chaining or any time-based component were included in the encryption, even subsequent scans of the same ballot on the same scanner would generate a different verification code.

 When a voter checks whether their ballot was included in the ElectionGuard published artifacts, the information should reflect whether the ballot was included (and even more importantly not included) in any subsequent tallies published by the election administration.
 This must be accomplished without undermining the core integrity and privacy concerns of the verification processes.